joshchao39/Udacity-CarND-P5-Vehicle-Detection/README.md

 | **rbf** | **99.30%**    |
 | sigmoid | 93.13%        |

-Since we can already achieve 99%+ test accuracy using `rbf` kernel and we will be able to use spatial and temporal filters later on to remove more false positive, this result is good enough.
+Since we can already achieve 99%+ test accuracy using **rbf** kernel and we will have filters later on to remove more false positive, this result is good enough.

 ### Slide detection window
-Since the binary classifier was not trained to pinpoint the location and size of the vehicle, we need to slide and resize our detection window around each frame.
+Since the binary classifier was not trained to pinpoint the location and size of the vehicle, we need to slide and scale the detection window around each frame.

 Just like any exhaustive search, this process is very slow, so we will need to limit the search to area where we expect the vehicle to be.
 We know cars further away appear smaller, and the no car should be in the sky (the upper half of the image).